ajtock/NGS_intro_Cambridge_SysBio/README.md

 Others require greater breadth of coverage of the genome, such as projects aimed at assembling genomes or genomic regions from scratch, termed [*de novo* assembly](https://en.wikipedia.org/wiki/De_novo_sequence_assemblers).
 Therefore, the different sequencing read lengths, qualities, abundances and error rates that are associated with different technologies need to be taken into account in order to make the right choice.

-This practical aims to familiarise you with Illumina next-generation sequencing data and some of the software available for their analysis.
+This practical aims to familiarise you with Illumina next-generation sequencing data and some of the command-line software tools available for their analysis.
+Command-line tools are central to most bioinformatics workflows as they enable efficient, flexible, automated and reproducible data processing and analysis.
+Don't worry if you have little or no experience with using a command-line interface, as we'll start with some straightforward commands so that you feel comfortable navigating around the file system using this interface rather than a graphical user interface (GUI).
+And of course, please feel free to ask any questions about this aspect during the practical.
+Additionally, this [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) should help to familiarise you with some commonly used commands.

 * * *

 ## The data